TakayukiNagamine/FastTrack-Workshop/README.md

 repository for the tutorial on installation (and many other things!)

-The data I use in the demonstration are stored in the ‘zip’ folder in my Github repository, where you can find a few zip files.
+The data I use in the demonstration are stored in the ‘zip’ folder in my Github repository, where you can find two zip files.
 Each corresponds to different stages I plan to go through during the demonstration:

 -   **NWS.zip**:
     -   This is basically a folder that contains WAV and TextGrid files,